Brittany Diego: Early life and education

 Diego was born in Belize before moving to Los Angeles in the early 2000's.
 Diego wanted to be in the fashion industry since the age of ten and set her sights on becoming a fashion designer.
 She attended Downtown Magnets High School in the Academy of Fashion Design & Merchandising, and attended Woodbury University where she majored in fashion design and worked on various internships.

 Career

 After graduating college, she was disappointed because of her only landing internships but also because of the "toxic mindset in the industry that needed to be corrected."
 She then landed a job with an employer who, shortly after, laid her off.
 After that, she spent her time on creating a new company called Fashion Mentor.
 She struggled when opening the business, saying in an interview, "burnt myself out.
 I quickly realized, if I wanted Fashion Mentor to grow, I would need help from others who supported my vision, and it was the best decision I ever made."
 She then started being independent, documenting her works on Instagram where she also gave advice to others like her.

-In 2021, she was featured on Forbess Next 1000.
+In 2021, she was featured on Forbes Next 1000.